 - Sewage back up

 Have a question?
 We’re here to help!
 Call the team at Harris Plumbing today at 1-866-786-1801.
-We can provide helpful plumbing services and services to Barrie, Orillia, Muskoka, Huntsville, Aurora, Newmarket, Richmond Hill, and Georgina.
+We can provide helpful plumbing analysis and services to Barrie, Orillia, Muskoka, Huntsville, Aurora, Newmarket, and Georgina.